 Since 1939 (L. 1939, Ch.
 308), the Kansas statutes have provided for legislative oversight of agency rules and regulations.
 For more than 40 years, that oversight generally allowed the Legislature to reject, modify, or revoke an administrative rule and regulation.
 The Joint Committee on Administrative Rules and Regulations was formed in 1977 to review all filed rules and regulations and to recommend to the Legislature whether to amend, revoke, or reject the regulations reviewed.
-In 1984, the Kansas Supreme Court found provisions allowing the Legislature to rewrite or reject administrative rules and regulations to be unconstitutional (State, ex rel.
+In 1984, the Kansas Supreme Court found provisions allowing the Legislature to rewrite or reject administrative rules and regulations to be unconstitutional (State ex rel.
 Stephan v.
-Kansas House of Representatives, 236 Kan 45).
+Kansas House of Representatives, 236 Kan 45 (1984)).

 Statutes related to rules and regulations underwent extensive revisions in 1988.
 KSA 77-436 specifies the composition and duties of the Joint Committee on Administrative Rules and Regulations.
 It states all rules and regulations filed each year with the Secretary of State are subject to review by the Committee, which is authorized to "introduce such legislation as it deems necessary in performing its functions of reviewing administrative rules and regulations."
-The Act was further revised in 2010, primarily with updates to procedures, and more extensively in 2011, 2018, and 2022 (as noted in the reports for those years), but the Committee's basic charge has not changed.
+The statute was further revised in 2010, primarily with updates to procedures, and more extensively in 2011, 2018, and 2022 (as noted in the reports for those years), but the Committee's basic charge has not changed.
 The 2011 bill also designated KSA 77-415 through 77-438 as the Kansas Rules and Regulations Filing Act.

-A brief history of oversight from 1939 through May 2010 is provided in the Report on Oversight Activities of the Joint Committee on Administrative Rules and Regulations, June 2009-May 2010, available from the Kansas Legislative Research Department.
+A brief history of oversight from 1939 through May 2010 is provided in the Report on Oversight Activities of the Joint Committee on Administrative Rules and Regulations, June 2009-May 2010, available from the Kansas Legislative Research Department and the State Library of Kansas.
 Reports including information for years 2010 and later but not included in this report are also available.

-This volume contains a report for the current year, 2021-2022, plus reports for the previous five years:
+This volume contains a report for the current year, 2022-2023, plus reports for the previous five years:

-- 2020-2021:
+- 2021-2022;

-- 2019-2020:
+- 2020-2021;

-- 2018-2019;
+- 2019-2020;

-- 2017-2018; and
+- 2018-2019; and

-- 2016-2017.
+- 2017-2018.